kibertoad/undici-retry/README.md

 import { sendWithRetryReturnStream } from 'undici-retry';
 import type { StreamRequestParams } from 'undici-retry';

-// Note: StreamRequestParams only includes requestLabel and throwOnInternalError
+// Note: StreamedResponseRequestParams only includes requestLabel and throwOnInternalError
-// It does NOT include blobBody and safeParseJson since the body is returned as a stream const streamParams: StreamRequestParams = {
+// It does NOT include blobBody and safeParseJson since the body is returned as a stream const streamParams: StreamedResponseRequestParams = {
     requestLabel: 'download-file',
     throwOnInternalError: false,
 }